Spoiler-Free Review: The Sheep Detectives

 What really stood out to me is the emotional depth.
 This wasn’t just about solving a mystery — it was about death, loss, connection, and understanding.
 The shepherd wasn’t just a character; he was someone who loved and cared for his flock, and the sheep have to grapple with that loss.
 The film also touches on themes like exclusion and belonging.

 Parent note: It’s worth noting for families: there are a few heavier moments.
+It’s more serious in parts than you might expect.
 There’s at least one darker scene that could be a bit scary for very young kids, and a couple of tearjerker moments.
-But overall, it still lands as a family-friendly film.
+But overall, it’s still a family-friendly film.

 In the end, this is a great multi-generational movie — one that both kids and adults can enjoy together, with enough humor, heart, and mystery to keep everyone engaged.